-Frank Sheehan, who now has three Ivy League Championship rings as a coach at Brown, begins his seventh season as offensive coordinator of the Bears, 12th season as offensive line coach, and his 16th season on College Hill.
+Frank Sheehan, who now has three Ivy League Championship rings as a coach at Brown, begins his ninth season as offensive coordinator of the Bears, 14th season as offensive line coach, and his 18th season on College Hill.
 He was previously Brown's recruiting coordinator from 2001-2005.
+Sheehan has coached 30 All-Ivy offensive linemen at Brown, including 11 First Team All-Ivy honorees.
+In addition, Sheehan has coached two First Team Academic All-Americans.

 In 2010, Brown's offense led the Ivy League in passing (244.3